|Quick Facts: Economists

 The median annual wage for economists was $113,940 in May 2022.

-Employment of economists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of economists is projected to grow 14 percent from 2019 to 2029, much faster than the average for all occupations.
 Job prospects should be best for those with a master’s degree or Ph.D., strong analytical skills, and experience using statistical analysis software.

 Explore resources for employment and wages by state and area for economists.